-If we enter into partnerships or other strategic relationships, we may lose important rights to and control over the development of products.
+Pursuant to partnerships or other strategic relationships, we may lose important rights to and control over the development of products.

-As a result of the costs and risks associated with commercializing a product candidate, we intend to seek strategic partnerships in order to continue to develop and, if approved, market products.
+In addition to our collaboration with Pfizer, as a result of the costs and risks associated with commercializing a product candidate, we intend to seek additional strategic partnerships in order to continue to develop and, if approved, market products.
 Such strategic partnerships may require us to relinquish control over the timing and manner of clinical trials and commercialization of our products.
 Strategic partners may experience financial difficulties or choose to terminate the arrangement or independently work on a competing product resulting in the delay or discontinuation of development or commercialization of our product candidates.
 Furthermore, disputes may arise between us and our strategic partners that result in the delay or termination of the research, development or commercialization of product candidates or that result in costly litigation or arbitration that diverts management's attention and consumes resources.
 Strategic partners may not properly maintain or defend our intellectual property rights or may use our proprietary information in a manner that could jeopardize or invalidate our proprietary information or expose us to potential litigation.